Kinvey/kinvey-cli/README.md

 Use environment variables to specify profile information for the `profile create` command when you don't want to specify it at the command line.
 Keep in mind that any values specified at the command line take precedence over the environment variable values.

 Command-specific options can also be specified as environment variables.
-You just need to prefix the name of the option with `KINVEY_CLI_` and capitalize all letters.
+You just need to prefix the name of the option with `KINVEY_CLI_`.
 For example, `--no-prompt` becomes `KINVEY_CLI_NO_PROMPT` as environment variable.

 * `KINVEY_CLI_EMAIL`